ozonos/atom-panel/README.md

 ### License

 This project is licensed with GPL version 3 and later.
+See LICENSE for more details.

+### Changelog

+- 0.1 - First release